CodewithSudeep/TodoGram/README.md

 ## Contributing to change🤝

-Wanna contribute to the project?😉
+Want to contribute to the project?😉
 If yes then,please do read the [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on how to contribute to this project.
 Your contribution is always appreciated👏